Hannibal's crossing of the Alps: In culture

 In part III of Jonathan Swift's 1726 prose satire, Gulliver's Travels, the eponymous protagonist, Gulliver, visits "Glubbdubdrib", a fictional island populated by sorcerers.
 Invited by the governor of the island who is capable of summoning the dead, Gulliver summons Hannibal and learns that he did not actually utilize fire and vinegar to melt boulders obstructing his path, and that it was probably a conjured-up myth.

 Artist Jacques-Louis David's 1800 painting (and later copies) of Napoleon crossing St. Bernard Pass references Hannibal's crossing of the Alps in an inscription of his name on the rock beneath Napoleon's rearing horse.

+In 2005, Doctor Who referenced Hannibal’s crossing of the Alps in the episode “World War Three”.
+The slitheen, an invading alien force, are calcium based creatures who dissolve in vinegar.
+The character Harriett Jones compares the method of defeating the Slitheen to Hannibal’s crossing of the Alps.

 In The Simpsons episode "Cape Feare", the words 'Terror Lake salutes Hannibal crossing the Alps' can be read on the sides of several elephants as they trample Sideshow Bob.

 Hannibal's crossing of the Alps is depicted in the fourth issue of IDW Publishing's 2016 Godzilla comic series Godzilla: Rage Across Time, in which Godzilla proves another obstacle for Hannibal and his men in their advance on Rome.